 Treasury bills and Treasury bonds are Lari denominated state securities issued by the Ministry of Finance of Georgia.
 The ministry has been issuing Treasury bills (T-bills) and Treasury bonds (T-bonds) to facilitate development of domestic financial and capital markets and to diversify sources of budget financing by attracting stable, domestic currency denominated capital.

 Affordable Public Debt Situation and Very Low Interest Rate on External Public Debt

-External public debt portfolio (31 Dec 2017) represents 79% of the total public debt.
+External Government debt portfolio (31 Dec 2018) represents 81% of the total Government debt.
 The bulk of this portfolio is owed to official multilateral and bilateral donors chiefly on concessional terms.
-This favorable composition of the external public debt portfolio allows to sustain exceptionally low portfolio weighted average interest rate of only 2.01% per annum.
+This favorable composition of the external government debt portfolio allows to sustain exceptionally low portfolio weighted average interest rate of only 2.2% per annum.

 Rapidly growing budget revenues, very low average interest rate and flat repayment profile with easily affordable annual repayment volumes have been the key factors behind the downward sloping and consistently low government external debt service ratios.
 Only very small portion of budget revenues is earmarked for debt service in any single fiscal year, allowing to devote budget appropriations to the fullest possible extent towards addressing national development priorities and to funding social assistance programs.

 59% of the external public debt portfolio (31 DEC 2018) carries fixed interest rate.
 This safeguards Georgia's external public debt service parameters from exogenous interest rate fluctuations and ensures that external public debt service costs will remain low and affordable despite uncertain global economic environment.

 Georgia's Eurobonds have been consistently priced above par, while yields have declined substantially since the issuance.
 This favorable price/yield tendency affirms continuous trust by the international investor community in the political and economic dynamics in the country.